About the Editor: Howard K. Butcher, RN; PhD, FAAN

 While a faculty member at Pacific Lutheran University, I also became very involved with Sigma Theta Tau International and became President of Psi Chapter-at-Large, which included three Universities (Pacific Lutheran University, Seattle Pacific University, and the University of Washington).
 At the time, Melanie Dreher Dean at the University of Iowa, was the International President of Sigma Theta Tau.
 Dean Dreher knew of me because I was one of the Keynote speakers at a conference held at the University of Massachusetts when she was the Dean there.
 Ever since that first meeting, she became very interested in recruiting me to the University of Iowa.

-The University of Iowa was the best place for me to build on my experience at a major teaching institution and shift my focus to building a program of research at a major R1 University.
+The University of Iowa was the best place for me to build on my experience at a major research (R!) and teaching institution, and I needed to shift my focus toward building a program of research.
 There were so many internationally recognized nursing scholars at the University of Iowa.
 I had a strong desire to be mentored by such renowned scholars as: Kathleen Buckwalter who I knew was one of the leading scholars on depression in later life; Toni Trip-Reimer, a well known expert in qualitative research methods; and the faculty scholars who developed NIC/NOC at the Iowa Nursing Classification Center.
 I can’t emphasize more how important it is to have great mentors to help advance your nursing career.
 Mentors are like gifts in our lives.
 They support, challenge, connect you to the right people and resources, and champion you to others.
 I surely have been blessed by having great mentors.
 I joined the faculty in August 1998 and served on faculty for 21 years.

 In addition with my work with Rogerian Nursing Science, nursing interventions, and EBP guideline development, I have a strong interest and track record of scholarship, practice and research in the areas of: holistic nursing, narrative and constructivist models of psychotherapy, existentialism, treatment of depression and dispiritedness, alternative therapies, caring pedagogy, reflective nursing practice, nursing theory-based practice, the use of journaling as a meaning making intervention, gerontological mental health issues, nursing aesthetics, and phenomenological-hermeneutic research.

 After 21 years at the University of Iowa, I finally decided to join the faculty at Florida Atlantic University.
 I have known about FAU since 1987 when I met a graduate student, Gail Mitchell, who had just graduated from FAUs new BSN program.
 I first visited here in 1993, and fell in love with FAU, met many of the faculty, who I have remained connected to for all these years.
 I could not even consider moving until my daughter graduated from High School, because I did not want her to lose her friends, school, church and all that was her world in Iowa City.
-She graduated from HS this past June 2019, so I was able to consider relocating.
+She graduated from HS this past June, so this was the first time in 18 years I could consider relocating.
 I joined the faculty at FAU in the summer of 2019 where I plan to advance my work with the Science of Unitary Human Beings, Unitary Caring Science, and my research with family caregivers and persons with memory loss.
 I have shifted my research interest toward working with persons with mild cognitive impairment testing interventions such as meditation in enhancing telomere activity and cognitive function.
-In 2020 I became the director of the PhD Program.
+In May 2020, I became the director of the PhD Program here at FAU.
 More details of my background, research interests, and publications can be found here https://nursing.fau.edu/directory/butcher/index.php on the FAU website.
+This past Fall, I was inducted as a Fellow in the American Academy of Nursing (FAAN).

-My daughter is now 22 and is out on her own living in San Francisco.
-I am really into cycling, travel, and I am a “foodie.”
-We have a beautiful Siberian cat named Sasha and a Cavalier King Charles Spaniel named Pingo..
+My daughter is now 22 and is out on her own living in San Francisco living her dream to be a artist.
+Rita and I have a beautiful Siberian cat named Sasha and a Cavalier King Charles Spaniel named Pingo and love living here in Florida.

 Butcher, H. K. (1998).
 Crystallizing the phases of the unitary field pattern portrait research method.
 Visions: The Journal of Rogerian Nursing Science, 6, 13-26.